open-webrtc-toolkit/owt-server/doc/servermd/Server.md

         bin/daemon.sh start sip-portal

 ### 2.3.10 Configure VCA nodes as seperated machines to run video-agent {#Conferencesection2_3_10}
-To setup VCA nodes as seperated machines, please follow these steps:
+To setup VCA nodes as separate machines, please follow these steps:
 1. Make sure one VCA card is correctly installed and VCA nodes successfully boot up.
 2. Make sure the host machine has enough ethernet interface for VCA nodes.
 Eg: host IP is "10.239.44.100" and 3 ethernet interfaces for 3 nodes of 1 VCA card, and the IP of ethernet Interfaces are "10.239.44.1", "10.239.44.2", "10.239.44.3".
 3. Make sure your ip routing tables(please get it with "route -n") on host machine is like below :